Common Challenges and Solutions in API Services

 The Solution:

-- Adopt Role-Based Access Control (RBAC): Define roles and permissions to ensure users and applications only access the resources they are authorized to use.
+- Role-Based Access Control (RBAC): Define user roles and permissions to ensure that users only access the resources they are authorized to use.

 2. Performance Bottlenecks